worldbank/dime-data-handbook/CONTRIBUTING.md

 # How to give feedback
 First off, thank you for considering giving feedback or contributing to **Data for Development Impact**.
 Any and all feedback to refine this book further or to make this text as comprehensive as possible is appreciated.
-Following these guidelines helps communicate any errors we may have overlooked, any concepts that may seem little vague or difficult to comprehend or any topics that we have missed to inlcude.
+Following these guidelines helps communicate any errors we may have overlooked, any concepts that may seem little vague or difficult to comprehend or any topics that we have missed to include.

 If you are familiar with how GitHub works, please feel free to submit issues for any section you don't understand or submit a pull request with any additions you want to make.